 Customer loyalty leads to substantial sales growth and, inevitably, attracts new customers.
-Building custom loyalty, however, isn't easy.
-Below are five tips to help you build customer loyalty by creating an effective survey.
+Building custom loyalty, however, is no easy feat.
+Below are five tips we've put together to help you build customer loyalty by creating an effective survey.

-The best opportunity to win customer loyalty is right after receiving your products or services.
+Timing is everything, and the best time to win customer loyalty is right after they have received your products or services.
 Printing your survey link on the receipts or e-receipts is one of the most efficient approaches for collecting fresh feedback from your customers.

 If you use POS terminals to print receipts, discuss with the POS terminal provider about integrating a survey link into your receipts.
 If you offer e-receipts, like Intuit or Salesforce, use their online tool to add a survey link to the receipt template.

 Many retail businesses use coupons as a survey incentive because they bring existing customers back for another purchase.
 By customizing your survey messages, you can put your coupon code on the "Thank You" page of your survey, ask for their email addresses, or physically mail these special coupons to your survey participants.

 Incentives should be non-conditional.
 Don't offer incentives only to those who provided favorable responses; extend those same incentives to those who shared unsatisfactory feedback.
 Negative feedback is actually more important and helpful to your business.
 Don't ignore it.Tip 3: Allow customers to complain and provide open-ended questions

 When your customers receive defective products or unacceptable service from you, what would you like them to do?
 Do you ignore their displeasure and allow them to share their terrible experience with others, or do you listen to them and find every possible way to remedy the situation?
 If you don't allow your customers to blow off steam, you risk having them share their unsatisfactory experiences with all their friends and colleagues.
 A survey to such customers serves as an effective and elegant release valve for them to complain.